5l1v3r1/index-maker-giac/README.md

 # index-maker-giac
-Just a little index maker for giac since I was having problems with voltaire
+Just a little index maker for GIAC exam books since I was having problems with voltaire